 When Spotify launched its music streaming service in several European countries on October 7, 2008, few people would have thought that this obscure Stockholm-based startup would eventually grow into the world’s most popular music platform.
 Back then, music streaming was still in its infancy, accounting for a small fraction of global music revenues, but eventually, Spotify’s early bet on streaming would pay off.

 As the following chart illustrates, it took a while for Spotify to really take off.
-By the time of its fifth birthday in 2013, Spotify had roughly 30 million active users and 8 million premium subscribers.
-In the five and a half years since, however, the service’s active user and premium subscriber numbers have skyrocketed, reaching 217 and 100 million, respectively, by the end of March 2019.
+By the time of its fifth birthday in 2013, the streaming pioneer had roughly 30 million active users and 8 million premium subscribers.
+Since then, Spotify's active user and premium subscriber numbers have continued to grow steadily though, reaching 299 and 138 million, respectively, by the end of June 2020.

 For the three months ended June 30, 2020, the company that went public two years ago and is currently valued at almost $50 billion reported an operating loss of €167 million on €1.89 billion in revenue, most of which coming from premium subscriptions.